 One of the biggest contributors to the plight of the pit bull is a lack of commitment by owners.
 Pit bulls live about 12-14 years.
 Much can change in your life in that amount of time, so it is important to be sure you are considering your new dog as a member of the family who will be with you through thick and thin.

 Be sure you are able to do some formal training with your new addition.
-It is important for bonding, socialization and behavioral skills.
+It is important for bonding, socialization, and behavioral skills.
 Our contract does require formal training and we highly recommend continued training to reach the Canine Good Citizen level.

 Make sure your city/town does not have breed specific legislation in place.
 If they do, be sure you are prepared to handle their particular regulations.
 We are happy to discuss this more case by case.